Felipe de Barri

-While Felipe de Barri was the Civil Governor three new Spanish missions in California were established: Mission San Gabriel founded in 1771, Mission San Luis Obispo de Tolosa founded in 1772 and Mission San Francisco de Asís (also called Mission Dolores) founded in 1776.
+While de Barri was the civil governor, three new Spanish missions in California were established: Mission San Gabriel founded in 1771, Mission San Luis Obispo de Tolosa founded in 1772 and Mission San Francisco de Asís (also called Mission Dolores) founded in 1776.

-Felipe de Barri was asked to step down as Governor for frequent and deep-seated disagreements with the missionaries.
+De Barri was asked to step down as governor for frequent and deep-seated disagreements with the missionaries.
 He joined with Captain Fernando Rivera y Moncada often in judging and being too suspicious of the missionaries.
 After serving in Baja California he departed on March 26, 1775 for San Blas, Nayarit, Mexico.
-Later Barri became the Civil Governor of Durango, Mexico.
-He died in office in Durango in 1784.
+In 1776 Barri became the civil governor of Nueva Vizcaya, New Spain.
+He died in office in Nueva Vizcaya in 1784.